 Headshots

-Celebrity Headshots: How They Differ from Standard Professional Headshots
+Celebrity Headshots vs Standard Professional Headshots

 How celebrity headshots are made, who shoots them, and what techniques translate to standard professional photography.
 From a Boston-area headshot studio.